 Edwardian Platinum and Diamond Pendant

-This diamond pendant dates to the Edwardian period, which spanned from 1901 to 1915, during which time jewelry styles were influenced by recent innovations in platinum, which made the curves found in more organic designs easier to achieve.
-Consequently, highly feminine pieces crafted to look like garlands, wreaths, tassels, lace, and bows (like this one) encrusted with diamonds were the fashion of the time.
+This diamond pendant dates to the Edwardian period (which spanned roughly from 1901 to 1915), during which time jewelry styles were influenced by recent innovations in platinum, which made the curves found in more organic designs easier to achieve.
+Consequently, highly feminine pieces crafted to look like garlands, wreaths, tassels, lace, and bows (like this one) and encrusted with diamonds were the fashion of the time.
 Such jewelry was intended to beautifully complement the structured, but highly delicate clothing of silks and laces worn by stylish Edwardian women.

 18k Cartier Tank Obus “Mecanique” Model 2380 With Diamonds

 In 1917, Louis Cartier, grandson of Cartier’s illustrious founder, created the unique and modern, but timelessly elegant Tank watch.
 The design of the watch was inspired by the tanks and other military equipment used during World War I, but with its clean lines and rectangular shape, this new piece was also in harmony with the popular Art Deco style of the time.
 Since its creation, the Tank model of Cartier watch has been worn by many famous individuals (from Jackie Kennedy Onassis to Andy Warhol) and by a number of celebrities (including Clark Gable, Audrey Hepburn, Warren Beatty, and Angelina Jolie).
 The watch’s broad appeal is a testament to its almost perfect achievement of refined luxury.
 Although the Tank watch has changed and evolved since 1917, the high quality of materials, the skill in craftsmanship, and the overall handsome design have remained the same throughout the watch’s different iterations, making this watch a truly classic piece.